 Unique Considerations

-- Type of Property: Different properties (residential, commercial, industrial) may require different cleanout approaches.
+- Type of Property: Different properties (residential, commercial, foreclosures, hoarding situations) require tailored approaches and methodologies.

 Special Equipment

-- Personal Protective Equipment (PPE): Includes gloves, masks, and goggles to ensure the safety of workers during the cleanout.
+- Protective Gear: Includes gloves, masks, and goggles to ensure safety when dealing with potentially hazardous or contaminated materials.

 Expert Tips